Stefanvuia/Assignment-week3group/README.md

 # Week 3 Group Assignment

-Kevin Li, Stefan Vuia, Zixuan Lu, Kathy Xu...
+Kevin Li, Stefan Vuia, Zixuan Lu, Kathy Xu, and Kimlan Huynh

 ## Problem Domain and Project Overview

-The problem domain for our project is  [?].
-We are considering a [?] application with some of the following features:
+The problem domain for our project is Travel.
+We are considering a travel planning application with some of the following features:

-- Profile creation and accessing saved [?] on profile
+- Account creation, login to account, access saved info on account
-- Searching up [? locations] and displaying the results
+- Creating, saving, and accessing trip objects for a destination
-- Fetching location data and placing markers on a map
+- Searching up points of interest and allowing users to choose and add them to trip
-- Saving and retrieving locations [?]
+- Fetching location data for each point in the trip and placing markers on a map
-- Routing between saved locations [?]
+- Generating an itinerary for the trip object

 ## API